Engineering: Aerospace Systems Engineering, MEng

 The MEng in Engineering, Aerospace Systems Engineering Concentration is a professionally-oriented degree program for students whose primary intent is a career in industry or government.
 This degree differs from the Master of Science degree in that it is a terminal degree and not a pathway to a doctoral program.
 The Aerospace Systems Engineering Concentration is available on campus and online.
-Other concentrations under the MEng in Engineering major include Energy Systems, Plasma Engineering, and Railway Engineering.
+Other concentrations under the MEng in Engineering major include Autonomy and Robotics, Energy Systems, Plasma Engineering, and Railway Engineering.

 Students with bachelor's or master's degrees in engineering or related fields will be considered for admission if they have a grade point average of at least 3.00 (A = 4.00) for the last two years of undergraduate study.
 Admission is possible for the spring term, but most admissions are for the fall term.
 Full details of admission requirements are on the Aerospace Systems Engineering Concentration website.

 All applicants whose native language is not English are required to submit the results of the TOEFL or International English Language Testing System (IELTS) as evidence of meeting the English proficiency requirements for full admission status.
 Under certain circumstances applicants may be exempt from the TOELF/IELTS requirement.